craftersoftware/craftercms/GIT_WORKFLOW.md

 ### Hotfixes and Urgent Updates

-Unlike features/bugfixes, hotfixes are urgent and must be applied to `support/{VERSION}` and `develop` simultaneously.
+Unlike features/bugfixes, hotfixes are urgent and must be applied to `master` and `develop` simultaneously.
 The workflow for hotfixes is identical to feature except it uses a different git flow commands `git flow hotfix start {TICKET}` and `git flow hotfix finish {TICKET}`.
-Git flow will make sure the hotfix is merged to `support/{VERSION}` and `develop` and that `support/{VERSION}` is tagged indicating a release with that hotfix.
+Git flow will make sure the hotfix is merged to `master` and `develop` and that `master` is tagged indicating a release with that hotfix.

 ### Release Management